-However, looking at UN officials comments on drug policy and its relationship to human rights, it seems clear that there is some confusion as to how exactly the human rights issue relates to drug policy.
+However, looking at the UN drug control bodies' comments on drug policy and its relationship to human rights, it seems clear that there is some confusion as to how exactly the human rights issue relates to drug policy.
 We would like to clarify this by emphasizing that the human rights conventions do not only protect drug users from torture and capital punishment.
 They protect all people against arbitrary, disproportional, dysfunctional and discriminatory government interference with their lives, and they establish certain criteria that all laws must comply with.